exercism/julia/exercises/concept/elyses-enchantments/.docs/instructions.md

 ## 2. Exchange a card in the stack

 Exchange the card at position `idx` with the new card provided and return the adjusted stack.
-Note that this will also change the input slice which is ok.
+Note that this will mutate (change) the input vector and this is okay.

 ```julia
 julia> idx = 2; new_card = 6;